 Master Plans are long range plans that recognize the need to integrate infrastructure requirements for existing and future land uses with environmental assessment planning principles.
 As such, Master Plans address Phases 1 and 2 of the Municipal Class EA process.
-This Version 1 of the Master Plan Report also includes documentation for the required Schedule 'B' EA processes for identified projects, which is in accordance with the requirements of the Municipal Class EA process and includes Phases 1 and 2, depicted on Figure 2:
+This Master Plan Report also includes documentation for the required Schedule 'B' EA processes for identified projects, which is in accordance with the requirements of the Municipal Class EA process 1 and 2, depicted on Figure 2: